amollenkopf/dcos-iot-demo/docs/acs-setup.md

-# Setting up an Azure Container Service (ACS) with DC/OS as the orchestrator
+# Azure Container Service (ACS) with DC/OS as the orchestrator
 This project demonstrates how to configure a ...

+# Running DC/OS on Amazon
+## Coming soon ...